twstrike/otr-extension-J/protocol-otr-extension-j.md

 This document describes the J extension to the Off-the-Record protocol.
 It is based on the Off-the-Record Messaging Protocol version 3, that can be found at https://otr.cypherpunks.ca/Protocol-v3-4.0.0.html.
 This document only describes the additions to that protocol.
 The J extension is also backwards compatible using the version negotitation component of OTR - if only one peer supports J, the negotiation will simply choose version 3 instead.

+The main goal of extension J is to update the protocol choices for OTR to more modern algorithms with larger security margins.
+The previous choices of DSA with 1024 bit keys and SHA-1 are at the end of 2015 becoming uncomfortably close to being possible to crack.

-The main changes in this extension is:
+The main changes in this extension are to:

-- Enable Ed25519 long lived keys for signatures
+- Replace DSA long lived keys for signatures with Ed25519.
-- Change the hash and HMAC algorithms from SHA-1 and SHA-256 with SHA-3 with 256 bits in the OTR and SMP protocol
+- Change the hash and HMAC algorithms from SHA-1 and SHA-256 into SHA-3 with 256 bits in the OTR and SMP protocol

 ## Wire protocol